antoniwan/blog/src/content/p/bend-dont-break-learning-to-flow-again.md

 I wasn't practicing philosophy.
 I was performing philosophy while my nervous system slowly collapsed under the computational load of trying to be perfectly rigid across 33 dimensions simultaneously.

-## The Success That Nearly Killed Me
+## When Achievement Doesn't Bring Peace

 Here's the plot twist nobody warns you about: **I actually made it to the top of Maslow's pyramid**.